djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 ##### 5. Putting keyboard cursor back to the original position

 I guess you'll think "Now, what the hell is this?" at a glance, but you will need this step.
-What you actually did wasn't like you insert a key input in the middle of the string, instead you made the entire string with a tab key put in the middle of it and pasted it into the `<textarea>` element as a value attribute.
+What you actually did wasn't like you insert a key input in the middle of the string, instead you made the entire string with a tab key which was put in the middle of it and pasted it into the `<textarea>` element as a value attribute.
 Think what happens then.
-You instantly lose your original caret position because it worked like you put a sentence into the empty `<tesxtarea>` element.
-You'll see cursor is blinking at unexpected position like very front of the sentence, end of the sentence or somewhere.
+You instantly lose your original caret position because it worked like you put a sentence into an empty `<tesxtarea>` element.
+You'll see cursor is blinking at unexpected position like very front or end of the sentence or wherever.
 I believe this is out of your intention if you're building a decent text editor.
-So you have to memorize the original cursor position before doing a task inserting a tab key, and then after doing the task you have to go back there using your memory.
+So you have to memorize the original cursor position before inserting a tab key, and then after doing it you have to go back there using your memory.

 This is the code for it in the latest browsers.